This post may contain affiliate links. Please read our disclosure policy.

 - Don’t forget the egg wash: beat an egg and brush it over the top of the crust prior to baking so you get beautiful golden brown pie crust.

-Yes, I recommend it.
-Blind baking can help prevent the crust from becoming soggy.
+Not necessarily, but blind baking can help prevent the crust from becoming soggy.

 It usually takes about 30-40 minutes.
 The internal temperature should be around 165°F and the top will be golden brown.

-No, it is no necessary.
+No, it is not necessary.

 - 2 1/2 cups flour